Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

 where the last map is induced by the forgetful map of simplicial objects ${}^d \S_{\bullet} D^b(\mathscr{E}) \to \S_{\bullet} (D^b(\mathscr{E}), \can)$.
 (We refer to \cite{Neeman} for a nice overview of the $K$-theory of triangulated categories and details about the comparison maps $\alpha$ and $\beta$.)
 The map induced on $K_1$ by $\beta \alpha$ is not injective in general by \cite[Section 11, Proposition 1]{Neeman}, see \cite[Sections 2 and 5]{Vaknin}. \end{remark}

-We write $P_n X$ for the Postnikov $n$-section of a topological space $X$, that is, the canonical map $X \to P_n X$ is $(n+1)$-connected -- this agrees with the homotopy $n$-category of an $\infty$-groupoid.
-Theorem \ref{comparison_K-theory_ncat} implies that the functor $\C \mapsto P_{n-1}K(\C)$ descends to a functor defined for $(\h_n \C, \can)$.
-The following immediate corollary confirms a conjecture of Antieau in the case of connective $K$-theory \cite[Conjecture 8.36]{Antieau}.
+Let us write $P_n X$ for the Postnikov $n$-section of a topological space $X$, which means that the canonical map $X \to P_n X$ is $(n+1)$-connected -- this agrees with the homotopy $n$-category of an $\infty$-groupoid.
+Then Theorem \ref{comparison_K-theory_ncat} implies that the functor $\C \mapsto P_{n-1}K(\C)$ descends to a functor defined for $(\h_n \C, \can)$.
+The following immediate corollary confirms a conjecture of Antieau in the case of connective $K$-theory \cite[Conjecture 8.35]{Antieau}.

 \begin{corollary} Let $\C$ and $\C'$ be stable $\infty$-categories such that there is an equivalence $(\h_n \C, \can) \simeq (\h_n \C', \can)$, as pointed $n$-categories with distinguished squares.
 Then there is a weak equivalence \end{corollary}